mourner/kdbush/README.md

 #### `KDBush.from(data)`

-Recreates a KDBush index from raw `ArrayBuffer` data (that's exposed as `index.data` on a previously indexed KDBush instance).
+Recreates a KDBush index from raw `ArrayBuffer` or `SharedArrayBuffer` data (that's exposed as `index.data` on a previously indexed KDBush instance).
 Very useful for transferring or sharing indices between threads or storing them in a file.